UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-UTK has geographic subjects with and without URIs.
+UTK has :code:`geographic` :code:`subject`\ s with and without URIs.
 Like with other elements, the placement of the URIs is not consistent.
 URIs will be used when present, but strings can be used when there is no URI.

 Justification
 ^^^^^^^^^^^^^

-Geographic subjects warrant a separate property from both temporal and topic subjects so that they can be displayed separately on the interface.
-Geographic subjects aid with discovery.
+:code:`geographic` :code:`subject`\ s warrant a separate property from both :code:`temporal` and :code:`topic` :code:`subject`\ s so that they can be displayed separately on the interface. :code:`geographic` :code:`subject`\ s aid with discovery.

-Xpath
+XPath
 ^^^^^

     :code:`subject[@valueURI]/geographic` OR
     :code:`subject/geographic[@valueURI]`

-As noted previously, there are a handful of string values in geographic elements within volvoices that need to be moved to be treated differently than other geographic values.
+As noted previously, there are a handful of string values in :code:`geographic` elements within volvoices that need to be moved to be treated differently than other :code:`geographic` values.

     :code:`subject/geographic[not(string()="Contemporary United States (1968-present).")]` OR
     :code:`subject/geographic[not(string()="Postwar United States (1945-1970).")]` OR